 Programs that enable dyslexic students to learn at their own pace and encourage mastery before progression are beneficial to learning outcomes.

-Online programs like The Reading Switch which use explicit and systematic instruction together with a visual phonics approach can make a considerable difference in helping students with dyslexia learn how to read.
+Online programs like The Reading Switch which use explicit and systematic instruction together with a visual phonics based, dual code reading approach can make a considerable difference in helping students with dyslexia learn how to read.
 The Reading Switch Program offers 5 levels of learning, is incredibly easy to follow, and can be used with your child, in the comfort of your own home.

-The Reading Switch is a Visual Phonics, Learn to Read Program for Children with Dyslexia.
+The Reading Switch is a Dual Code Reading Program for Children with reading difficulties often associated with Dyslexia.